LooksRare/subgraph/README.md

 For any of the subgraph supporting tests (referred to as `[subgraph]`):

 1. Run the `cd subgraphs/[subgraph]` command to move to the subgraph directory.
-2. Run the `yarn codegen` command to prepare the TypeScript sources for the GraphQL (`./generated/*`).
+2. Run the `yarn codegen:mainnet` command to prepare the TypeScript sources for the GraphQL (`./generated/*`).
-3. Run the `yarn build` command to build the subgraph, and check compilation errors.
+3. Run the `yarn build:mainnet` command to build the subgraph, and check compilation errors.
 4. Run the `yarn test` command to execute the tests.